bgunay/kotlin-ps/README.md

 * RestTemplate HTTP Client: Used for fetching files.
 * CSV Parsing Strategy: The CsvParserService was designed to transform CSV data into Speech objects.
 This approach was chosen for its simplicity and efficiency, allowing the application to directly process the structured CSV data.
-* V1 (branch) is first implemented
+#### V1 (branch) is first implemented
+#### V2 (branch)
-* V2 (branch) some of the ambiguities were removed, separation of concerns implemented cleaner, flow is changed.
+Some of the ambiguities were removed, separation of concerns implemented cleaner, flow is changed.
+#### V3 (branch)
-* V3 (branch) goroutines added for fetch all CSVs at one request and mockk lib used for mocking instead of mockito.
+Goroutines added for fetch all CSVs at one request and mockk lib used for mocking instead of mockito.
+#### V4 (branch)
-* V4 (branch) timeout added for requests and new service created for CSV file fetching operation, tests and exceptions added for timeout, logger implementation performance increased and verbose fixed.
+timeout added for requests and new service created for CSV file fetching operation, tests and exceptions added for timeout, logger implementation performance increased and verbose fixed.
+#### V5 (branch)
-* V5 (branch) webclient used instead of restClient and runBlocking removed and suspend controller fun used. springmockk lib used instead of mockito.
+Webclient used instead of restClient and runBlocking removed and suspend controller fun used.
+Springmockk lib used instead of mockito.
 GlobalExceptionHandler does not work in Controller tests.
 Will be fixed.
 Asynchronous map added.
 HttpClientIntegrationTest test fixed according to new implementation.

-  GlobalExceptionHandler still not works for EvaluationControllerTest, will be fixed soon.
+TODO: GlobalExceptionHandler still not works for EvaluationControllerTest, will be fixed soon.

 ## Algorithms